 Goals of Cost Accounting

-The main target of cost accounting are as follows:
+The main goals of cost accounting are:

 - To determine the costs for each object

-- To fix the selling prices
+- To fix selling prices

 - To determine the closing inventory